 3) Get a second opinion on trades

-Use third-party data, signals and analysis form firms like Investors Intelligence or ChartsTA.com.
+Use third-party data, signals and analysis form firms like Investors Intelligence.
 They scan the market and measure trend by risk score and around 60 technical indicators.
 They produce daily reports with trading ideas on all asset classes, but the charting package gives a good indication of whether the trend is bullish or bearish.
 There is a cost for the service, but if you open a spread betting account you get access to all the data, signals and analysis for free.